leonletto/algo-pfsense/README.md

 the router and normal AlgoVPN clients.
 The Algo-side changes should work with other routers as well.

-Last updated: 2020-09-07: Add instructions for reverting a change to the Algo CA certificates.
+Last updated: 2020-11-08: Revised instructions for reverting a change to the Algo CA certificates.

 ### Caveats